Scott Cawthon: Film adaptations

 Warner Bros.
 Pictures announced in April 2015 that it had acquired the rights to adapt the series to film.
 Roy Lee, David Katzenberg, and Seth Grahame-Smith were set to produce.
 Grahame-Smith stated that they would collaborate with Cawthon "to make an insane, terrifying and weirdly adorable movie".
 In July 2015, Gil Kenan signed to direct the adaptation and co-write it with Tyler Burton Smith.

 In January 2017, Cawthon stated that partially due to "problems within the movie industry as a whole", the film "was met with several delays and roadblocks" and it was "back at square one", but he promised "to be involved with the movie from day one this time, and that's something extremely important to me.
 I want this movie to be something that I'm excited for the fanbase to see."

 In March 2017, Cawthon posted a picture to Twitter of himself at Blumhouse Productions, suggesting the film had a new production company.
 In May 2017, producer Jason Blum confirmed the news, saying he was excited and working closely with Cawthon on the adaptation.
 In June 2017, Gil Kenan said he was no longer directing the Five Nights at Freddy's film after Warner Bros.
 Pictures' turnaround.
 On February 13, 2018, Blumhouse Productions revealed on Twitter that Chris Columbus would be working on the film as a director, alongside producing it with Blum and Cawthon.

 In August 2018, Cawthon posted a Steam forum, in which he states that the film will be based on the first game and that if second and third movies are made, they will be based on the second and third game, respectively.
 Later that same month, Blum tweeted that the film had a planned release window of 2020.
 In November 2018, Cawthon announced that the film's script had been scrapped and it would be further delayed.

 Blum revealed in September 2021 that the film still had script issues and that Columbus was no longer attached to the project as director.
 In October 2022, Emma Tammi was announced to direct the film in addition to co-writing alongside Cawthon and Seth Cuddeback.
 The film released on October 27, 2023, to negative reviews from critics, but was a box office success, grossing over $296 million.

-In 2024, it was revealed a sequel was in the works.
+In 2024, it was revealed that a sequel was in the works.
 Like the previous film, Cawthon wrote the screenplay.
-Five Nights at Freddy's 2 is set to release on December 5, 2025.
+Five Nights at Freddy's 2 was released on December 5, 2025, to negative reviews from critics.